OpenNefia/ONDevVault/Spells.md

 - Effect: The [[Effects|Effect]] this spell causes when triggered.
 Spells could use a compositional Effect implementation to support running multiple Effects in sequence, randomly from a pool, or in any number of custom ways.
 - Type: Action/Spell.
 As mentioned above, if actions and spells aren't going to be separated.
 - Alignment: Positive/neutral/negative.
 Affects aggro when casting the spell on a neutral target.
 - Cost: Cost in MP or stamina to apply when using the spell/action, respectively.
 It may be worth splitting this into separate stamina and MP costs, instead of having them depend on the spell type.
-Or even better, having a `ISpellCost` interface for any sort of cost that can be checked against / paid.
+Or even better, having an `ISpellCost` interface for any sort of cost that can be checked against / paid.
+But then you lose the ability to easily add effects like "reduces spell MP cost".
 - Range: Range in tiles of the spell.
 Also affects AI targeting and spell usage.
 - Difficulty: Difficulty of triggering the spell.
 - Target Type: The target the spell affects when casting it.